GTSinger/GTSinger/README.md

 Within each language folder, there are five sub-folders, each representing a specific singing technique.

-These technique folders contain numerous song entries, with each song further divided into several controlled comparison groups: a control group (natural singing without the specific technique), a technique group (densely employing the specific technique).
+These technique folders contain numerous song entries, with each song further divided into several controlled comparison groups: a control group (natural singing without the specific technique), and a technique group (densely employing the specific technique).

 Our singing voices and speech are recorded at a 48kHz sampling rate with 24-bit resolution in WAV format.